 What is the difference between the National circuit and the Regional circuits?

 The National circuit is run across the country and is followed by the “Superteams” as well as Regional racers.
 They traverse across the country in search of the Points Championship.
-The Regional circuits cover the upper midwest.
-The regional circuits have affiliation with ISOC and offer classes from Junior to Pro level.
+The Regional circuist cover the upper midwest.
+The regional circuits have affiliation with ISOC and offer classes from Junior to Pro level along with points championships.